taligentx/dscKeybusInterface/README.md

   - DSC Classic series support: This protocol is [already decoded](https://github.com/dougkpowers/pc1550-interface), use with this library would require major changes.

 ## Release notes
+* 1.3
+  - New: Added `dsc.getStatus()` to enable sketches to trigger a status update, useful to provide current status after initialization or after a lost network connection.
+  - New: Partition ready status added to the Status example sketch.
+  - New: Troubleshooting added to README.md
 * 1.2
   - New: Virtual keypad web interface example, thanks to [Elektrik1](https://github.com/Elektrik1) for this contribution!
     - As of esp8266 Arduino Core 2.5.1, you may need to [manually update the esp8266FS plugin](https://github.com/esp8266/arduino-esp8266fs-plugin) for SPIFFS upload.